top of page

 My father-in-law, my teenage brother-in-law, Yesenia, and I looked at each other.
 No one said a word.
 My brain immediately sent a message to my back to start hurting.
 This was going to be a long day.

-As the sun went down, we kicked back and smiled at 800 boxes of fresh plantains stacked seven high that filled two bays of the mission garage.
+As the sun went down, we kicked back and smiled at 800 boxes of fresh plantains stacked seven high that filled two of our three bays.

-Today, I can happily report that we shared our feeding program kids and their families shared plantains with hundreds of Ciudad de Refugio church members and our La Cuchilla neighbors.
+We happily shared our plantains with hundreds of Ciudad de Refugio church members and our La Cuchilla neighbors.

-Brothers and sisters from a dozen poorer churches and various charitable groups throughout Guatemala City also benefitted from our fortune, and kids in several schools and other feeding programs around the area enjoyed free plantains this week, too.
+Brothers and sisters from a dozen poorer churches and various charitable groups throughout Guatemala City also benefitted from our fortune, and kids in several schools and other feeding programs around the area found plantains on their plates, too.

-The huge truck that initially looked like a nightmare of pain and suffering instead brought a community together for a while and provided blessings for hundreds of needy people.
+The huge truck that initially looked like a nightmare of pain and suffering instead brought a community together and provided blessings for hundreds of needy people.

 It’s easy to dwell on the negatives of situations.
 Certainly, there was a bit of pain involved.
-I’m still tossing ibuprofen down with each meal and my blistered fingers are a reminder of the value of gloves.
+I’m still tossing ibuprofen down with each meal and my blistered fingers extoll the value of gloves.

 But there are lots of smiling faces around the neighborhood.
 It's not only that so many kids and their parents absorbed plantain-produced vitamins, protein, and fiber they would not have otherwise received this week.

-It is the way our neighbors came together and dealt with a challenge.
+It is the way we all came together and dealt with a challenge.

 So here I am, happily acknowledging that it was totally worth it.

-And I can’t wait for the next truck to arrive.
+And I can’t wait for another truck to arrive.

 Comments